-The average age of a farmer in Australia is 56 years old.
-If you haven’t yet thought about your retirement and succession plan, now is the time.
+The average age of a farmer in Australia is 54 years old.
+If you are a farmer and haven’t yet thought about your retirement and succession plan, now is the time.

 Handing over control of the farm in exchange for an annual income?

-A retirement plan often proposed to us is for the older farmer to:
+An often suggested retirement plan is for the older farmer to:

 - Receive an ‘annual distribution’ from the farm income to fund their retirement.

 In our opinion this is a risky strategy – both for you and for the children taking over.

 You need to be clear about who’s in control.
 You also need to be sure that the person in control has the skills and experience to keep the farm profitable – so that everyone gets paid.